Clemapfel/rat_game_website/content/post/c++_style_guide.md

 }
 {{< /highlight >}}

-I've been doing this since I started and I know it's an unpopular choice so let me justify it a little.
-When we read out code irl, when someone asks us: "What is the type of <code>const Foo* bar</code>?" we answer "constant foo pointer" or "a pointer to a constant foo".
-Similarly with with references and rvalues, lvalues, and even c-style arrays.
-Thus I consider wether or not something is a pointer part of it's type in my head and this is reflected in this notation.
-I have to admit that this breaks apart when using the following declaration syntax:
+I am aware this is an onpupolar choice so let me explain: When we read out code irl, like actually read it out loud to someone in the same room, when someone asks us: "What is the type of <code>const Foo* bar</code>?" we answer "constant foo pointer" or "a pointer to a constant foo".
+It's the same the same with references, r-values, etc..
+I consider the type qualifier to be part of the type and it should thus be grouped with the type declaration.

+I will admit this falls apart when using the above mentioned init-declarator-list:

 {{< highlight Cpp >}}